It's time, once again, to marvel at some precious idiots who don't know how to handle the world:

 The appropriate response: Nothing.

-Pictured above is a new series of stamps that were due to be released by the USPS.
+Pictured above is the new series of stamps that were due to be released by the USPS.

 The stamps depict children doing various sporty things like baseball, climbing, and skateboarding.
 They were designed to try and encourage kids to be more active.